 Roborovski dwarf hamster

-These are the fastest of the dwarf hamster breedsRoborovki hamsters do not particularly like to be manipulatedSo if you want a pet that you can cuddle, then you'll be more comfortable with a Chinese or Russian White Hamster.
-However, if you want a pet that will entertain you, then the Roborovski hamster will not disappoint you.
+These are the fastest of the dwarf hamster breedsRoborovki hamsters do not particularly like to be manipulatedSo if you want a pet you can cuddle, then you'll be more comfortable with a Chinese or White Russian hamster.
+However, if you want a pet you can have fun with, then the Roborovski hamster will not disappoint you.
 If you provide him with a large tank and lots of toys, you can spend hours watching him run around and get tired.

 Chinese Hamster